Amazon Echo Show: Echo Show 15

 The Echo Show 15 is a 15.6-inch, 1080p Full HD device designed to be wall-mounted (a departure from previous tabletop forms).
 Announced on September 28, 2021, in Amazon's 'Devices and Services Event' it also includes a 5 MP camera.

-Echo Show 5 (Third generation)
+Echo Show 5 (Third Generation)

 The Echo Show 5 was updated in 2023 with new processors, including the Amazon AZ2, and a larger speaker.
+This was also the first device to ever run Vega OS, Amazon's new OS as a replacement to FireOS on smart home devices.

+Echo Show 8 (Third Generation)

+The Echo Show 8 was updated in October, 2023 with a faster processor, spatial audio and supports Matter, Thread and Zigbee.

+Echo Show 15 (Second Generation)

+The Echo Show 15 was updated on November 20, 2024 with better audio quality and noise reduction, an upgraded auto-framing camera with more than double the field of view and 65% more zoom than 1st Gen Echo Show 15.
+It also acts as a Matter smart home hub, connecting directly to Thread and Zigbee devices.
+It is one of the first Echo devices (alongside the new Echo Show 21) to feature Wi-Fi 6E.

+Echo Show 21

+The Echo Show 21 is a 21-inch, 1080p Full HD touchscreen device designed to be wall-mounted.
+It was announced by Amazon on November 20, 2024, "with nearly double the viewing area of" the newly introduced 2nd Gen Echo Show 15.
+It also acts as a Matter smart home hub, connecting directly to Thread and Zigbee devices.
+It is one of the first Echo devices (alongside the 2nd Gen Echo Show 15) to feature Wi-Fi 6E.

 Echo Show 8 (Fourth Generation)

-The Echo Show 8 was redesigned and will be available in November 2025 with an improved AZ3 Pro processor, changed styling, an improved 8.7" HD touchscreen, built-in smart home hub, and Omnisense technology for highly personalized experiences.
+The Echo Show 8 was redesigned and is available with an improved AZ3 Pro processor, changed styling, an improved 8.7" HD touchscreen, built-in smart home hub, and Omnisense technology for highly personalized experiences.

+Echo Show 11

+The new Echo Show 11 is a larger version of the 4th Gen Echo Show 8, with all the above features.